rasumovsky/51_HggDM/README.md

 ##### DMTestStat
  This program calculates the 95% CL, CLs, and p0 values for a given DM signal.
- It is the default fitting program.
+ It is the default fitting program, and is used by the workspace tool, the toy MC tool, and every tool requiring fits.

 ##### DMPseudoExp
  This program implements the pseudo-dataset generation and fitting.
 It is